schuhmm3/infopipeline/README.md

     curl -X POST http://localhost:8080/db/drop

+FIXME: package as docker image

 ## Design decisions

-Java vs python, I am more comfortable with java thus I choose Java.
+Java vs python, I am more comfortable with java thus I chose Java.
 I went with springboot for ease of use, and production ready features.
 We could also have looked at other frameworks such as micronaut for example.
 Spring provides and easy way to build the rest controllers needed for the API, supports Mongo via spring data (could also be easy to switch to another database using JPA as intermediate and then just switching implementations of repositories)